Arunabha-NOTE/selab/readme.md

 - **Description**: A registered user sends a friend request to another user.
 - **Preconditions**: The user must be logged in and not already friends with the recipient.
 - **Postconditions**: The friend request is sent and is pending until accepted or declined.

+---

+- ## 5.
+Other Nonfunctional Requirements <a name="other-nonfunctional-requirements"></a>

+### 5.1 Performance Requirements <a name="51-performance-requirements"></a>

+- The system shall support at least 10,000 concurrent users with no noticeable performance degradation.
+- Page load times shall not exceed 3 seconds for 95% of all user interactions.
+- The system shall handle 100 requests per second with an average response time of less than 200 milliseconds.

+### 5.2 Safety Requirements <a name="52-safety-requirements"></a>

+- The system shall prevent unauthorized access to user data by implementing strict access controls.
+- User data shall be backed up daily, with backups retained for 30 days.
+- In case of a data breach, the system shall have a mechanism to notify affected users within 24 hours.

+### 5.3 Security Requirements <a name="53-security-requirements"></a>

+- All user passwords shall be hashed using **bcrypt** with a minimum of 12 salt rounds.
+- The system shall implement **OAuth 2.0** for secure third-party authentication.
+- The system shall enforce HTTPS for all communications to protect data in transit.
+- Role-based access control (RBAC) shall be implemented to restrict access based on user roles.

+### 5.4 Software Quality Attributes <a name="54-software-quality-attributes"></a>

+- **Reliability**: The system shall maintain 99.9% uptime, supported by redundant cloud infrastructure.
+- **Scalability**: The system shall be capable of horizontal scaling to accommodate increased user loads.
+- **Maintainability**: The codebase shall be modular and adhere to clean code principles, making it easy to update and maintain.
+- **Usability**: The user interface shall be intuitive and follow established usability standards.

+### 5.5 Business Rules <a name="55-business-rules"></a>

+- Only users aged 13 and above can register on the platform.
+- Users must accept the terms of service and privacy policy before account creation.
+- Administrators shall have the authority to suspend or ban accounts that violate the platform’s community guidelines.

+---

+## 6. Other Requirements <a name="other-requirements"></a>

+- The system shall support multiple languages, with localization for at least English, Spanish, and French.
+- The database schema shall be designed to comply with GDPR requirements, allowing users to request data deletion.
+- The system shall be designed with reuse in mind, enabling components to be reused in future projects.